metrorailings/OwlBlog/content/posts/2022-week-15-insights.md

 Lesson learned - **for teams known for narrow victories, never pick them if they're greater than 3 point favorites.**

 ***

+As much criticism as Greg Roman deserves for not straying too far from his formulaic approach, you have to give credit to his ability to adjust.
+The opening Ravens drive in the second half was dominated almost entirely by running plays.